EssithAbertay/TALLMesh_multi_page/README.md

 -  for significant improvements to the first version of the software
 - Virginia Braun and Victoria Clarke for their seminal work on Thematic Analysis

-For questions or suggestions, please contact the project PIs: [Prof. Stefano De Paoli](mailto:s.depaoli@abertay.ac.uk) & [Dr. Daniel Rough](mailto:drough001@dundee.ac.uk).
+For questions or suggestions, please contact the project PIs: [Prof. Stefano De Paoli](mailto:s.depaoli@abertay.ac.uk).

 ---